trcarville/stats220/README.md

 #### Introduction

+I am a second year student studying
+1. statistics 📊
+2. psychology 🧠

-I am a second year statistics 📊 and psychology 🧠 student at the [University of Auckland](https://www.auckland.ac.nz/en.html) 🇳🇿, and I am using github to help me with my assignments.
+At the [University of Auckland](https://www.auckland.ac.nz/en.html) 🇳🇿, and I am using github to help me with my assignments.

 Here is a link to my website for my stats220 repository: